Maine Law has one of the top rated privacy law programs in the country.

 Alumni

-Maine Law’s alumni network spans top law firms, consultancies, in-house legal departments, & public interest organizations.
+Maine Law has an extensive alumni network in the fields of privacy law.
+It includes the President & CEO of the IAPP, partners at global law firms, in-house counsel at major companies, consultants at various agencies, attorneys working in government, and more.
 Hear what just a few of our alumni from the privacy program have to say about their experience at Maine Law.

 Student Life